texora/GeekU/src/shared/util/Log.md

 Filter hierarchies introduce the concept of a filter being "unset".
 When a filter is NOT set, we merely defer to the setting of it's parent, grandparent, and so on (till we get to the top-level 'root').
-A filter may be unset either by NEVER setting it or re-setting it to a null or undefined value.
+A filter may be unset either by never setting it or re-setting it to a null or undefined value.

 The structure of filter hierarchies are completely up to you.
 You may choose to use a number of different strategies.

-Filter hierarchies are completely optional, as you may choose to utilize a "flat" series of filters.
-In many cases this is completely sufficient.

 Filter hierarchies are very powerful indeed!
+However, they are completely optional, as you may choose to utilize a "flat" series of filters.
+It's completely up to you.